 I remain concerned that the current discussions do not focus sufficiently on the High Needs budget which funds our Special Schools and additional support for SEND in our mainstream schools.
 Oxfordshire is also amongst the low funded authorities for this element of the Dedicated Schools Grant.

-I was frankly appalled by the misinformation in the interview on the Today programme on the 28th September (currently still available on the BCC website, the relevant item is 1 hour 32 minutes into the programme.)
+I was frankly appalled by the misinformation in the interview on the Today programme on the 28th September.
 There is a sensible analysis of this in the BBC Radio 4 programme More or Less on the 7th October (8 minutes 30 seconds into the programme) and further links in the letter for parents.

 I noted the Minister for School Standards comment during the interview ‘Yes, and you pick your dates very carefully’, which made me think why do the Government keep quoting the 50% increase in funding since 2000?
 I was a Governor of a secondary school in dire financial straits at that time, even though what was asked of schools at the time bears absolutely no comparison to current expectations.